History and Overview of Turks and Caicos

 The majority of the small islands in the Turks and Caicos, including Parrot Cay, Pine Cay, Ambergris Cay, Dellis Cay, Water Cay, and Little Water Cay, are located among the Caicos Islands.

-Providenciales is home to the majority of the population and most of the development in the country, along with the Providenciales International Airport (PLS), where all international flights arrive.
-Grand Turk is the second most populated island, seat of the government, and the location of the Grand Turk Cruise Center.
+Providenciales is home to the majority of the population and most of the development in the country, along with the Providenciales International Airport (PLS), where nearly all international flights arrive.
+Grand Turk is the second-most populated island, the seat of government, and the location of the Grand Turk Cruise Center.

 The main economy of the country is tourism, with a small but growing financial services sector.
-The population is 47,720 (2022 Statistics Department estimate) and total area is 238 mi² (616.3 km²).
+The population is 47,720 (2022 Statistics Department estimate) and the total area is 238 square miles (616 km²).

-Our spectacular beaches and pristine marine environment are the defining feature of the country, and are the primary attraction for tourists.
-There are hundreds of beautiful beaches and coasts across our many islands to discover.
+The spectacular beaches and pristine marine environment are the defining feature of the country, and are the primary attraction for tourists.
+There are hundreds of beautiful beaches and coasts across the many islands to discover.

 Location

-The Turks and Caicos Islands are located in the North Atlantic between the Bahamas and the Dominican Republic, 575 miles (925 km) south-east of Miami, Florida.
+The Turks and Caicos Islands is located in the North Atlantic between the Bahamas and the Dominican Republic, 575 miles (925 km) southeast of Miami, Florida.

 Providenciales, the main tourist island, is pronounced ‘prov-ah-den-c-a-leez’.
 There’s no 'ch' sound in the name, as many flight attendants say on arrival.